iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 Then, click on `paste in your CI Workflow file`.
 This will open the editor in your Git provider.
 Paste the content here to create your CI script.

+There is yet a final and crucial step.
+In other to be able to work effectively with your repo and be able to launch the runner in your desired cloud provider: Setup the yaml workflow ENV vars as secrets.
+You can learn how to do this simple step [here](https://cml.dev/doc/self-hosted-runners#environment-variables).

 That's it!
 At this point you should have CML in place within your CI/CD to run your experiments.
 After this, proceed with submitting your experiments as